kurtosis-tech/awesome-kurtosis/README.md

 - [Cassandra Package](https://github.com/kurtosis-tech/cassandra-package) - A Kurtosis Starlark Package that spins up an n node Cassandra cluster and verifies that the cluster that was spun up was healthy
 - [Datastore Army Package](https://github.com/kurtosis-tech/datastore-army-package) - A Kurtosis Starlark Package that spins up an n node Datastore server cluster
 - [Redis Package](https://github.com/kurtosis-tech/redis-package) - A Kurtosis Starlark Package that spins up a Redis instance
+- [Etcd Package](https://github.com/kurtosis-tech/etcd-package) - A Kurtosis Starlark Package that spins up a Etcd instance - authored by @laurentluce

 ## Kurtosis Starlark Web3 Examples